 Once we’re identified the columns our content type needs to have we need to get the template that will be filled out whenever a new report needs to be completed.
 We’ll set that as the content type template when creating the content type.
 Before you know it, you won’t be having to search for the correct template to fill out or having to make sure no one fills out the “special” blank one in the library.
 They’ll just click the New Item and the template will open automagiacally!

 So how is this magic preformed?

-First, you need to have access to the Content Type Gallery; that means you have Design level permissions or higher.
+First, you need to have access to the Content Type Gallery; that means you need to be a site owner.
 Go to Site Settings and look for the Site Content Type link under Web Designer Galleries

 In the Site Content Types gallery, you can see all the content types that are available for use in the site (in the whole site collection if you’re on the top-level site of the site collection.)
 To create a custom one, click the Create button.

 On the New Site Content Type page fill out he fields appropriately.
 I’m going to use the Document content type as the parent so my Expense Report content type will inherit as few columns as possible.
 I’ll SharePoint group it Under Custom Content Types when viewing the Gallery.
 You can do the same or choose to create a group with a different title.
 Once the fields are filled out click OK: